-Françoise Hardy is an icon of 1960s French pop.
-From her debut in 1962 with “Tous les garçons et les filles”, Françoise moved from yé-yé and representing Monaco in the 1963 Eurovision Song Contest, through to collaborating with Blur and Malcolm McLaren.
+Françoise Hardy is an icon of 1960s pop and the epitome of French chic.
+From her debut in 1962 with “Tous les garçons et les filles”, Françoise moved from yé-yé and representing Monaco in the 1963 European Song Contest, through to collaborating with Blur and Malcolm McLaren.

-Still recording, Françoise released her 28th studio album in April 2018.
-As well as music, Françoise has acted in cult films including “What’s New Pussycat?” and continues to inspire as a muse for fashion designers, from André Courrèges to Nicolas Ghesquière.
+Still recording, Françoise released her 28th studio album in April 2018 as well as a new compilation in 2020.
+In addition to music, Françoise has acted in cult films including a cameo in “What’s New Pussycat?” (the madcap romp with Peter Sellers, Capucine, and the song by Sir Tom song) and has inspired many fashion designers as a muse. from Paco Rabanne & André Courrèges to Nicolas Ghesquière & Rei Kawakubo.

 Available in A4, A3, and A2 sizes to fit standard-size picture frames.
 Please note that black frame is not included – for a guide on choosing a frame size take a look here.